Florida College: History

-The campus is located in the center of Temple Terrace along the banks of the Hillsborough River and is surrounded by the private golf course land of the Temple Terrace Golf and Country Club founded circa 1922.
-One of the oldest buildings in Temple Terrace, Sutton Hall, circa 1922, is on the campus, and was originally the clubhouse for the Temple Terrace Golf and Country Club.
-Another historic structure, the Student Center, which was originally the Club Morocco Nightclub and Casino, circa 1926, was razed in 2018.
-Noted Tampa architect M. Leo Elliott was the architect for both buildings which were part of the original Temple Terrace Estates, one of the first Mediterranean Revival golf course planned communities in the United States (1921).
-According to the 1988 Temple Terrace Historic Resources Survey, both buildings were eligible for the National Register of Historic Places.
-After the Florida economic collapse of 1926, in the late 1930s, the property and its buildings were acquired by the Florida Bible Institute from the City of Temple Terrace before being sold to the founders of today's Florida College.
+The campus is located in the center of Temple Terrace, Florida, along the banks of the Hillsborough River.
+It is surrounded by the Temple Terrace Golf and Country Club, a private country club that opened in 1922.
+The school occupies land that originally belonged to the club; the college's Sutton Hall was the club's original clubhouse, built in 1922 and one of the oldest buildings in the city.
+Another historic structure, the circa-1926 Club Morocco Nightclub and Casino (which was connected to Sutton Hall by a now-defunct prohibition-era tunnel), was used as the college's student center until it was razed in 2018 to be replaced by the college's Quad.
+The primary function of the student center, being the campus mail room, was relocated to the Riverview Center beneath Henderson Dining Hall.
+Tampa architect M. Leo Elliott was the architect for both buildings which were part of the original Temple Terrace Estates, one of the first Mediterranean Revival golf course planned communities in the United States (1921).

-Billy Graham attended Florida Bible Institute, which owned the property now occupied by Florida College, in the late 1930s.
-In his autobiography he writes he received his calling "on the 18th green of the Temple Terrace Golf and Country Club".
-A Billy Graham Memorial Park is on the east side of the 18th green on the river.
+After the 1920s Florida land boom and during recovery from the economic Great Depression, the property and its buildings were acquired in the late 1930s by the Florida Bible Institute from the City of Temple Terrace.

-Known as Florida Christian College, the school's charter was drafted in 1944.
-The school opened in fall 1946 with 100 students.
-The college charter stipulates the board of trustees be active in a local, generally non-institutional Church of Christ.
+The school's charter was drafted in 1944, and it opened as Florida Christian College in the fall of 1946 with 100 students.
+The college charter stipulates that each board of trustees member be active in a local, generally non-institutional Church of Christ.

 The first president of the school was L.R.
 Wilson, who served from 1946 to 1949.
 He was followed by James R. Cope, who remained in office from 1949 until 1982.
 During the 1950s, the Churches of Christ debated internally whether congregations should support missions or educational institutions.
 This resulted in a schism and the development of non-institutional Churches of Christ, which do not offer financing to educational institutions.
 Florida College was unique during these debates as the only college associated with the Churches of Christ which advocated non-institutionalism.
 Florida College continues to refuse donations from churches.
 The college supports itself entirely through the donations from individuals and the tuition paid by students.